nfergu/popstrat/blog/bdgblog.md

 To do this we first compute the frequency with which alternate alleles have occurred for each variant.
 We then filter the variants down to just those that appear within a certain frequency range.
 In this case we've chosen a fairly arbitrary frequency of 11.
-This was chosen through experimentation as a value that leaves around 3,000 variants in the data for our test data set.
+This was chosen through experimentation as a value that leaves around 3,000 variants in the data set we are using.

 There are more structured approaches to [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction), like